Why Are Natural Areas Important?

 What are Natural Areas?

-From the Minneapolis Park and Recreation Board website: “Park natural areas are made up of native plant communities and areas planted with native plants.”
-Designated natural areas make up nearly one quarter (1,168 acres, 23%) of the land in Minneapolis parks.
+Nearly a quarter of the land (excluding open water) in Minneapolis parks (1,168 acres, or 23%) has been designated as Natural Areas by MPRB.
+Natural Areas are defined as “areas made up of native plant communities and areas planted with native plants.”
 They include everything from remnant natural communities identified by the Minnesota Department of Natural Resources to restored prairies and wetlands on previously cleared or developed land.

 Human stewardship has been a vital part of this landscape for thousands of years.
 Continuing that legacy is essential if we want natural areas we can truly be proud of.